 While most Mujtahidin mastered one scholarly field, Shaykh Ansari excelled in both usul and fiqh.
-He introduced major developments in the principles of jurisprudence that remain current to the present day.
+He introduced major developments in the principlesof jurisprudence that remain current to the present day.
 His most important contribution was in deriving a set of principles to be used in formulating decisions in cases where there is doubt.
 In this regard he provided a new scope to the discourse on fiqh.
 He divided legal decisions into four categories:

 Certainty (qat').
 This represents cases where clear decisions can be obtained from the Qur'an or reliable Traditions (ahadith).
 Valid Conjecture (zann mu'tabar).
-This represents cases where the probability of correctness can be created by using certain rational principles.
+This represents cases where the probability of correctness can be using certain by rational principles. created Doubt (shakk).

-Doubt (shakk).
 This refers to cases where there is no guidance available from the sources and nothing to indicate the probability of what is the correct answer.
 It is in relation to the cases that Shaykh Ansari formulated four guiding principles which he called Usul al-'amaliyya[8] (practical principles).
-His most important work, al-Rasa'il (Fara'id al usul) is taken up explaining those.

-Erroneous Conjecture (wahm).
-This refers to cases where there is a probability of error; such decisions are of no legal standing.
+His most important work, al-Rasa'il (Fara'id al usul) is taken explaining those. up Erroneous Conjecture (wahm).
+This refers to cases where there is a probability of error; such decisions legal standing. of are no

-The effect of the developments instituted by Shaykh Ansari was farreaching.

-Previously the Mujtahidin had confined themselves to giving rulings where there was the probability or certainty of being in accordance with the guidance of the Imams (A).
-However, the rules developed by Shaykh Ansari allowed them to extend their jurisdiction to any matter where there waseven a possibility of being in accordance with the guidance of the Imams (A).

-This effectively meant that they could issue edicts on virtually any subject.
-Shaykh Ansari's own strict exercise of caution (ihtiyat) severely restricted this freedom, but some other Mujtahidin allowed themselves a freer hand.
+The effect of the developments instituted by Shaykh Ansari far-reaching. was Previously the Mujtahidin had confined themselves to giving rulings where there was the probability or certainty of being in accordance with the guidance of the Imams (A).
+However, the rules developed by Ansari allowed them to extend their Shavkh jurisdiction to any matter where there waseven a possibility of being in accordance with the guidance of the (A).
+Imams This effectively meant that they could issue edicts on virtually any subject.
+Shaykh Ansari's own strict exercise of caution (ihtiyat) severely restricted this other Mujtahidin allowed freedom, but some themselves a freer hand.